bordy12/volumio20x4LCDPlugin/README.md

 ## Change plugin settings

 The settings can be changed in the plugin's settings page.
-Go to the plugin manager, turn the plugin on if it's turned off and click "Settings".
+In Volumio: Go to the plugin manager, turn the plugin on if it is currently turned off and click "Settings".

 ## Turning the plugin on and off